-6.1 STORM 6.1 STORMWATER MANAGEMENT PREPARATION Mar Management Statement Impacts & Risks Avoided To prepare the site to minimise the negative impacts of stormwater Damage to the environment caused by stormwater runoff Manageme ent Actions Final de w Impact Developr water system must Method of monitoring implementation Frequency of Monitoring Responsible Party for implementing management action Time period Mechanism for monitoring Compliance Programme for reporting on Compliance Site Plans Once off Architect Prior to construction Audit Once off water narvesting musuilding plans st be incorporated i into the designs.
-T All rainwater tanks must be snown Responsible

-6.2 WATER RESOURCE PROTECTION
+6.1 STORMWATER MANAGEMENT PREPARATION

+Management Statement Impacts & Risks Avoided To prepare the site to minimise the negative impacts of stormwater Damage to the environment caused by stormwater runoff Management Actions Apply the principles of Low Impact Development (LID) in the design of the drainage systems.
+Final design of the stormwater system must take place prior to construction to ensure timeous implementation.
+Method of monitoring Frequency of Monitoring Monitoring Frequency of Programme for reporting on Compliance Site Plans Once off Architect / Engineer Prior to construction Audit Once off 6.2 WATER 6.2 WATER RESOURCE PROTECTION
-Management Statement Impacts & Risks Avoided

-To minimise the use of scarce water resources by improving consumption methods Unsustainable or wasteful use of water for construction and operation purposes

-Management Actions

-Method of monitoring implementation Frequency of Monitoring Responsible Party for implementing management action Time period Mechanism for monitoring Compliance Programme for reporting on Compliance Site Plans Once off Architect Prior to construction Audit Once off a.
+Management Statement Impacts & Risks Avoided To minimise the use of scarce water resources by improving consumption methods Unsustainable or wasteful use of water for construction and operation purposes Management Actions a.
+Rainwater harvesting must be incorporated into the designs.
+All rainwater tanks must be shown on building plans monitoring Monitoring F Responsible Party for implementing Time period Mechanism for monitoring Compliance Programme for reporting on Compliance management action Site Plans Once off Architect Prior to construction Audit Once off a.
+Water e a.
 Water efficiency must be incorporated into the design of the units.
 Method of monitoring implementation Frequency of Monitoring Responsible Party for implementing management action Time period Mechanism for monitoring Compliance Programme for reporting on Compliance Site Plans Once off Architect Prior to construction Audit Once off